 So, to start really building differentiation in a marriage, you need to have a strong sense of relatedness first – then start to bring in autonomy.

 Often a key part of autonomy is learning healthy self-disclosure – revealing personal information about yourself to your spouse.
 This is an act of intimacy.

-Another study looking at self-disclosure found that couples do this best when they have the characteristics of responsiveness and high self esteem.
-Responsiveness is just the ability to draw someone out in discussion.
+Another study looking at self-disclosure found that couples do this best when they have the characteristics of responsiveness and high self-esteem.
+Responsiveness is just the ability to draw someone out in the discussion.
 Self-esteem seems to affect men more than women.

 Men tend to withdraw with then self-esteem is low.
 They want to hide because the world says that men are not to be weak.
 If you have high self-esteem as a male, you’ll be stronger at self-disclosure.

 For females, on the other hand, their self-disclosure is based more on how they esteem their relationship.
 If they value it highly, they’ll be more likely to self-disclose.